AnimeThemes/animethemes-server/.github/CONTRIBUTING.md

 `git push origin --delete new-feature-branch`

-Pull upstream changes so that your local branch is even with upstream.
+Pull upstream changes so that the fork release branch is even with upstream.

 `git pull upstream release-branch`

-Push upstream changes to your remote if needed.
+Push upstream changes to the fork's remote if needed.

 `git push`